WarFrontIO/client/resources/themes/THEMES.md

 where `<tileId>` is the id of the tile you want (e.g. `grass` or `water`) and `<color>` is the color you want to set. <br>
 The color can be in hex, rgb(a) or hsl(a) format.

+#### Misc properties

+You can also define the following properties in the JSON file:
+- `background` to set the background color of the game
+- `font` to set the font used in the game

 #### Full example theme